 It’s the most humane form of dog euthanasia.

-Barbiturates are drugs which depress the central nervous system and given in high enough doses it will cause anesthesia, then death.
+Barbiturates are drugs that depress the central nervous system and given in high enough doses it will cause anesthesia, then death.

 You can do this too.